MineKrypt/CMD-Notifs/README.md

 # CMD-Notifs
-Notifications through a simple commandline interface!
+Schedule notifications through a simple commandline interface!
 [WIN10 ONLY]